MohammadMushfiqurRahman/Mentrual-Cycle-to-Emotion-Predictor/README.md

 -   **`emotion_model.pkl`:** A model for emotion prediction.
 -   **`saved_model.sav`:** Another model for cycle length prediction (likely a different algorithm).

+*(Please update this section with more details about the models, such as the features used, the target variables, and the model performance metrics like accuracy, F1-score, etc.)*

 These models are stored in the `predictor/models/` directory.

 ## Dataset